 § If the room is crowded with visitors then come back another time.

-§ Start with a questions such as “How is it going?” rather than “Are you still feeling sick today?”
+§ Start with a questions such as “How are you doing today?” rather than “Are you still feeling sick today?”

 § Seek her spiritual concerns by asking a question such as “It’s hard being sick and out of control, isn’t it?”